 Liver and Kidney Serum Test Results During the HMD™ Pre-Post Provocation Trials

 During the HMD™ research trials, blood samples were taken from a small group of people (N=16) to determine the effects of the HMD™ provocation on liver and kidney function tests.
 The average percentage increase was calculated from the pre-and post sample figures of these biochemical tests.

 Table 3 shows the percentage increase of these biochemical parameters in the post-serum samples, compared to the baseline serum sample before HMD™ was taken.
 Overall, there are small average increases in creatinine, bilirubin, urea, ALT and AST, but nothing that surpassed pathological parameters.
 The minimum and maximum levels are also shown, but generally the higher levels were present in one individual only.

 It can be concluded from these tests that HMD™ is a gentle detoxifier that does not adversely affect liver and kidney function tests and is tolerable by most people of all ages.
-However, based on clinical use of HMD™ over the last 2-3 years, it would be advisable for the practitioner to use a universal drainage remedy that can work concomitantly on all detoxification systems including the liver, kidney, skin, lymph and blood – the author has formulated such a natural herbal drainage remedy called Organic Lavage.
+However, based on clinical use of HMD™ over the last 2-3 years, it would be advisable for the practitioner to use a universal drainage remedy that can work concomitantly on all detoxification systems including the liver, kidney, skin, lymph and blood – the author has formulated such a natural herbal drainage remedy called HMD Lavage.

 This is now called HMD™ ULTIMATE DETOX PACK and is the standard detoxification that the inventor Dr. Georgiou recommends for all, due to its effectiveness and gentleness.